lucydot/ChooChoo/paper/paper.md

 ChooChoo is primarily aimed at people who already use Github for their teaching, and who would like to integrate a simple tool for student self-assessment.
 It can be integrated into an existing Github repository, or templated as a standalone project.
 As the instructor must write the checklist specific to their course (if not cloning an existing ChooChoo project), ChooChoo is a domain agnostic tool.

 ChooChoo is based around Github and, in particular, Github Issues.
 In addition, instructors use yaml to specify the ChooChoo checklists and settings.
 Self-assessment questions and tutorials (both optional features) are written using Markdown and/or Jupyter Notebooks.
-All three tools (Github, Markdown, yaml, Jupyter Notebooks) are widely used within the research computing community.
-Familiarity with these tools will make adopting ChooChoo for your own teaching more straight-forward.
+All three tools (Github, Markdown, yaml, Jupyter Notebooks) are widely used within the research computing community, and familiarity with these tools will make adopting ChooChoo more straight-forward.
 Importantly, ChooChoo does not require any local installations; everything is installed and ran remotely via Github.

 # ChooChoo features